MazontheMoon/coddy-java/README.md

 ## August

+### 3 - Colorful Urban Art Simulation

+Create a function named createColorfulArt that receives friends, initialPaint, paintingOrder, paintUsagePercentage, and turns as its parameters.

+A group of friends is gathering in an urban park to create colorful art with spray paint bottles.
+Your task is to simulate their artistic process and calculate the final amount of paint in each color bottle for each friend after creating the art.

+The function should simulate the painting process for the given number of turns, applying paint usage, mixing effects, and group sharing.
+Follow these steps:

+Initialize the paint bottles for each friend based on the input.
+Simulate the painting process for the given number of turns:
+Calculate the amount of paint used by the current friend for each color.
+Update the paint amounts in the bottles.
+Apply a "paint mixing" effect where 5% of each color is added to the other colors.
+After all turns, apply a "group sharing" effect where friends share their remaining paint equally.
+Return the final paint amounts for each friend and color.
+Parameters:

+friends (int): The number of friends in the group. initialPaint (float[][]): A 2D array representing the initial amount of paint in each color bottle for each friend.
+Rows represent friends, columns represent colors. paintingOrder (int[]): An array representing the order of friends painting. paintUsagePercentage (float[]): An array representing the percentage of paint used in each turn. turns (int): The number of painting turns.
+The function returns a float[][] representing the final amount of paint in each color bottle for each friend after creating the art.

+Constraints:

+1 ≤ friends ≤ 10
+1 ≤ colors ≤ 10
+0 ≤ initialPaint[i][j] ≤ 100.0
+1 ≤ turns ≤ 100
+0 ≤ paintUsagePercentage[i] ≤ 1.0
+All calculations should be rounded to 2 decimal places.

 ### 2 - Monastery Feast Planner
 Create a function named monasteryFeastPlanner that receives ingredients, monkCount, and dayOfWeek as its parameters.